 There are now quite a few popular hotels in Frankfurt that are go-to hot spots for queer travelers…because, really, doesn’t everyone like to be surrounded by people with common interests!
 Sadly there are currently no exclusively gay hotels in Frankfurt, but there are hundreds of other hotel option in Frankfurt if you don’t find what you are looking for.

-25hours Hotel Frankfurt The Trip ☆☆☆☆ -- One of our favorite hotel chains in Europe, 25hours The Trip is wonderfully queer-friendly and very popular with the LGBT community -- helped by its phenomenal location in the heart of Frankfurt next to the main station.
+- 25hours Hotel Frankfurt The Trip ☆☆☆☆ – One of our favorite hotel chains in Europe, 25hours The Trip is wonderfully queer-friendly and very popular with the LGBT community (much like their Paris and Zurich locations are as well).
+This is only helped by its phenomenal location in the heart of Frankfurt next to the main station.
 From the ground floor to the loft, each floor of the 25hours Hotel The Trip is reminiscent of adventurous journeys and legendary expeditions meaning you can travel around the world in a day with a stay here.
 The Arctic, tropics, and mountains become laid-back sanctuaries imbued with a quiet thirst for adventure and a longing for faraway places.
-Quirky and unapologetically different, amenities include the use of a free MINI, bike rentals, a fun Middle-Eastern diner-style restaurant and a rooftop terrace with hip /LGBT popular bar.
+Quirky and unapologetically different, amenities include the use of a free MINI, bike rentals, a fun Middle-Eastern diner-style restaurant, and a rooftop terrace with hip /LGBT popular bar.

 Gay Nightlife in Frankfurt

 Despite being a city of skyscraper and business, Frankfurt is a city that knows how to button-down and let lose after dark, whether you want to dance, cruise or socialize – there is something for everyone.
 While laid-back gay bars are very common in Frankfurt, if you want an all-night clubbing experience you will need to look out for one of the many ‘pop-up’ gay club nights in otherwise straight clubs.